 For example, now we are planning for the post-COVID return to office world, which, which requires a lot of thinking.
 A lot things have to be done across the company to enable employees to come back safely to work.
 We program manage those type of initiatives as well.
-And in the platform business side we, we work on strategic or was operational projects or programs for advertising sales organizations or product organization or we support the Roku pay platform.
+And in the platform business side we work on strategic or was operational projects or programs for advertising sales organizations or product organization or we support the Roku pay platform.

 So again, depending on the situation and they ask we could be dealing with one or more of such initiatives within the platform business.

-It’s actually interesting because you described what a lot of people would think are two very different things, right?
-Platform seems very technical and then like the corporate initiatives side doesn’t sound like it would be that technical.
-But when you start talking through it, you’re like, actually it is, right?
-Mergers and acquisitions, partner integrations returned to office like, yes, these are corporate initiatives, but I think that there’s a lot of, there’s a lot of technical moving parts.
+Galen Low: It's actually interesting because you described what a lot of people would think are two very different things, right?
+Platform seems very technical and then like the corporate initiatives side doesn't sound like it would be that technical.
+But when you start talking through it, you're like, actually it is, right?
+Mergers and acquisitions, partner integrations returned to office like, yes, these are corporate initiatives, but I think that there's a lot of, there's a lot of technical moving parts.

 There's a lot of technology involved.
 Would you say that's true?

-Depending on the program, yes.
-For example, strategic partner initiatives, I recently worked on integrating a music provider into Roku’s ecosystem and one important skill which is required in this job is being able to deal with technical and non-technical conversation.
+Dharma Mehta: Depending on the program, yes.
+For example, strategic partner initiatives, I recently worked on integrating a music provider into Roku's ecosystem and one important skill which is required in this job is being able to deal with technical and non-technical conversation.

 So whenever you are discussing more with leadership, typical conversations were remain at a higher technical or non-technical level, but there are always situations where you need to understand the underlying technology to have a same conversation with someone on the technical team because you need those details to move your program forward.